The Truth About Trauma and Dissociation

 Valerie Sinason is a world leader in the study of traumatology.
 After decades of working psychotherapeutically with some of the most psychologically wounded people, she has found a way to talk about their unbearable experiences with extraordinary insight, compassion and balance.

-This webinar explores many of the issues outlined in her latest work, The Truth about Trauma and Dissociation: Everything You Didn’t Want to Know and Were Afraid to Ask.
+This webinar explored many of the issues outlined in her work, The Truth about Trauma and Dissociation: Everything You Didn’t Want to Know and Were Afraid to Ask.

 READ MORE...